CalebJohn/joplin-inline-todo/README.md

 # Inline TODOs
 A plugin that allows you to manage your TODOs anywhere in your notes and view a summary in one place.

 This plugin was initially written before the plugin system and interacted with Joplin through the API.
 I've been using it like that for the last few years.
-I finally took the time to translate it into the official Plugin system.
+I finally took the time to translate it for the official Plugin system.
 Its implementation is pretty specific to my workflow and I don't plan to update it much, as it works for me.

+The basic function of this plugin is to have a single note where you can view all your inline TODOs.
+This single note is identified by containing the following special comment `<!-- inline-todo-plugin -->`.
+This comment can be inserted by pressing `Tools -> Create TODO summary note`.
+Be careful not to place this in an existing note as the plugin will overwrite everything.

 # Installation
 - Go to `Tools -> Options -> Plugins`(macOS: Joplin -> Preferences -> Plugins)